johnathan-wcci/Donut-Clicker-Template/README.md

 - Create an section of elements that include a purchase button and a count of Auto Clickers.

+### FEATURE 4 : Create a header with a link to a drop down element with information about the Company

+As the marketing director, I want the customers to be able to find out more information about Fred the Baker Baking Company, so that they will buy more stuff from us.

+- Create a header and add a link that will make company info pop up for the user.

+### FEATURE 5 : Create a header with a link to the Inspiration of our game

+As the game designer, I want to give gamers a reference to our inspiration, the original Cookie Clicker game, so that the legal department will stop complaining that we stole the idea.

+- Create another link that will open a new tab with Cookie Clicker's address.

+### FEATURE 6 : Create a header with a link to a drop down element with information about the Developer

+As the developer, I want credit for writing this application, so that I can get a job.

+- Create a modal element that is centered over the application and has a quick bio link about yourself and links to your portfolio and GitHub.com account

 ----

 ## Iteration 3